KyloGG88/NicodingProject1/README.md

 [moviewebsite.webm](https://github.com/KyloGG88/NicodingProject1/assets/147415364/d7d0277b-4244-49c5-8295-1b3c6da67323)

-* The header of the website features two search bars, a logo and a wishlist button.
+* The header of the website features two search bars, a logo and a watchlist button.
 * Use the movies search bar to search for movies.
 * Use the actors search bar to search for actors.
 * The logo increases in size you mouse over it.
 Click on it to return to the homepage.
-* The wishlist button takes you to movies that you've added to your wishlist.
+* The watchlist button takes you to movies that you've added to your watchlist.
-* The wishlist button also features a counter to show how many movies you currently have in your watchlist.
+* The watchlist button also features a counter to show how many movies you currently have in your watchlist.
 * The homepage features the top 20 movies that are currently trending.
 * Clicking on a movie poster image reveals a modal displaying further information about the movie including overview, main actors and trailer.